Lust for Life (Iggy Pop album): Background

 After a period of drug addiction, Iggy Pop joined his friend David Bowie on his 1976 Isolar Tour and afterwards, moved to Europe with him in hopes of getting sober.
 After moving into the Château d'Hérouville in Hérouville, France, Bowie decided to produce Pop's first solo album.
 Recorded from June to August 1976, The Idiot was Pop's first release since the breakup of his former band the Stooges in 1974.
 The majority of the music was composed by Bowie, while Pop wrote most of the lyrics, often in response to the music being composed.
 Due to Bowie's major influence on its creation, The Idiot marked a departure from the proto-punk sound of the Stooges, in favor of a style more akin to art rock.
 After the album's completion, Bowie recorded his own album, Low, in a style reminiscent of The Idiot.
 Bowie's label RCA Records released Low in January 1977 and due to its unexpected commercial success, Bowie persuaded RCA to release The Idiot in March.
-The album became the biggest commercial success involving Pop up to that point, reaching the top 40 in both the US and the UK charts.
+The album became the biggest commercial success involving Pop up to that point, reaching the top 40 in the UK charts and the top 75 in the US charts.

 Bowie declined to promote Low, opting instead to support Pop on a tour of his own.
 With himself on keyboards, Bowie assembled a band that included Ricky Gardiner on guitar, with brothers Tony Fox and Hunt Sales on bass and drums, respectively.
 Rehearsals began in mid-February 1977 and the tour began at the start of March.

 Songs played included popular Stooges numbers, a couple of tracks from The Idiot, and tracks that would appear on Lust for Life, including "Tonight", "Some Weird Sin", and "Turn Blue".
 Bowie was adamant about not taking the spotlight away from Pop, often staying behind his keyboard and not addressing the audience.
 The tour ended on April 16.
 The success of The Idiot and the tour earned Pop fame and success greater than he ever achieved with the Stooges.
 However, during interviews, he was often asked about Bowie more than his own work.
 This frustrated Pop and led to him realizing that for their next collaboration, he would have to take more control.